whiteblue3/apoweroftrance-radio-system/README.md

 It contains musicdaemon and API server.
 This project is published as opensource and use GPLv3 license.

+# Deploy Issue
+If you use PyCharm and before code push, first you must select file README.md and commit, push code.
+This is a PyCharm bug.

 # Server Spec
 - Platform: Docker or Kubernetes
 - Database: PostgreSQL 11 over